opennetworkinglab/onos/apps/p4-tutorial/README.md

 * <https://www.virtualbox.org/wiki/Downloads>
 * <https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html>

-For more information on the content of the VM, and minimum system requirements, [click here](/tools/dev/p4vm/README.md).
+For more information on the content of the VM and minimum system requirements, [click here](/tools/dev/p4vm/README.md).

 ### VM credentials

-The VM comes with one user with sudo privileges named `sdn` with password `rocks`.
+The VM comes with one user with sudo privileges.
+Use these credentials to log in:

+* Username: `sdn`
+* Password: `rocks`

 ## Overview